cjohansen/virtuoso/README.md

 `virtuoso.elements.modal/render` by default) for every change for as long as there is a current modal.

-The database, and the rendering loop is initiated by `virtuoso.ui.main/boot`.
+The database and the rendering loop is initiated by `virtuoso.ui.main/boot`.

 ### Actions